-We would do well to broaden the definition of dog-whistling: the audience of the dog-whistle recognizes the inconsistency, selects the preferred statement, maintains that the two statements were always consistent, and then, in the move of “ultimate subtlety,” becomes unconscious of the whole process, leaving no trace.
+The audience of the dog-whistle recognizes the inconsistency, selects the preferred statement, maintains that the two statements were always consistent, and then, in the move of “ultimate subtlety,” becomes unconscious of the whole process, leaving no trace.

 Then there are no grounds for hypocrisy accusations.
 When liberals call out dog-whistles, they look like unhinged conspiracy theorists, which makes them hypocrites.

 3. Fake News

 The attitude Trump promotes about the media is nothing if not incoherent.
 Some outlets are characterized holistically as fake… and yet trusted when the news is advantageous.
 Trump supporters engage in doublethink with respect to the media.
 Arendt captures the phenomenon in a chilling passage:

 The whole hierarchical structure of totalitarian movements, from native fellow-travellers to party members, elite formations, the intimate circle around the Leader, and the Leader himself, could be described in terms of a curiously varying mixture of gullibility and cynicism with which each member, depending upon his rank and standing in the movement, is expected to react to the changing lying statements of the leaders and the central unchanging ideological fiction of the movement.